syncfusion-content/blazor-docs/blazor/combobox/cascading.md

 # Cascading in  ComboBox

-The Cascading ComboBox is the series of ComboBox, where the value of one ComboBox depends on another ComboBox value.
+The Cascading ComboBox is a series of ComboBox, where the value of one ComboBox depends on another ComboBox value.

-In the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ComboBoxEvents-2.html#Syncfusion_Blazor_DropDowns_ComboBoxEvents_2_ValueChange) event handler of first ComboBox, you should load the data for the second ComboBox based on the selected value of first ComboBox.
-The same has to be configured between second and third ComboBox.
+In the [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ComboBoxEvents-2.html#Syncfusion_Blazor_DropDowns_ComboBoxEvents_2_ValueChange) event handler of first ComboBox, load the data for the second ComboBox based on the selected value of the first ComboBox.
+The same has to be configured between the second and third ComboBox.

-In this sample, if a country is selected from countries DropDownList, the respective states are loaded in the second DropDownList and in the same way states and cities DropDownList works.
+In this sample, if a country is selected from the countries ComboBox, the respective states are loaded in the second ComboBox and in the same way states and cities ComboBox works.

 {% highlight cshtml %}